mbRyan94/udacity_capstone/README.md

 **Flask** is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

+**Flask-RESTful** is an extension for Flask that adds support for quickly building REST APIs.

 **SQLAlchemy** and **Flask-SQLAlchemy** are libraries to handle the lightweight sqlite database.
 Since we want you to focus on auth, we handle the heavy lift for you in ./src/database/models.py.
 We recommend skimming this code first so you know how to interface with the Drink model.

 **jose** JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

 ### Database Setup

-Create a new database in Postgress:
+Create a new database in Postgres:

 ```
 createdb casting_agency